aery32/aery32-refguide/source/contribute.rst

      * Initializes io pins (define the function briefly at the first line)
      * \param allinput If true all pins initialized as inputs
      *
      * More detailed description comes here.
-Remember to use param names in
+Remember to use param names
      * within the function prototypes too.
      */
     void init_io(bool allinput);

-    void init_io(bool allinput)      /* Layout the functions like this */ {
+    void init_io(bool allinput)      /* Layout functions like this */
+    {
         int i;